Iran fuel price hikes will be big test for Rouhani

 BUDGET

-Iranian motorists now pay only around 7,000 rials for gasoline, equivalent to $0.28 a liter at the central bank's official exchange rate, or $1.27 a gallon.
+Iranian motorists now pay only around 7,000 rials for gasoline, equivalent to $0.28 a litre at the central bank's official exchange rate, or $1.27 a gallon.

 Rouhani's cash-strapped government wants to slash the subsidies to free up money for investment in Iran's dilapidated infrastructure, reduce government borrowing from banks so they can lend to the private sector, and encourage energy efficiency.